Last updated: July 1, 2026

 - CRM or ERP system integrations

 These tasks require dev skills, QA processes, and cross-functional coordination.
-Don’t shoulder this alone.
+This isn’t a load any marketer should shoulder alone.

 - SSL certificates and server settings